Easy taco soup recipe {and what to serve with it}

 FAQ

-Yes, taco soup freezes well.
-Allow the soup to cool completely before transferring it to airtight containers or freezer bags.
-It can be stored in the freezer for up to 3 months.
-Thaw overnight in the refrigerator before reheating.
+Yes, it freezes very well.
+Let it cool completely, then store in airtight containers or freezer bags for up to 3 months.
+Thaw overnight in the fridge before reheating.

 Ingredients